aio-libs/aiokafka/docs/consumer.rst

 Manual partition assignment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 It is also possible for the consumer to manually assign specific partitions using ``assign([tp1, tp2])``.
 In this case, dynamic partition assignment and consumer group coordination will be disabled.
 For example::

     consumer = AIOKafkaConsumer(
-        loop=loop, bootstrap_servers='localhost:9092'
+        bootstrap_servers='localhost:9092'
     )
     tp1 = TopicPartition("my_topic", 1)
     tp2 = TopicPartition("my_topic", 2)